explosion/wheelwright/README.md

 - The project uses `pytest` for testing and tests are shipped inside the main package so they can be run from an installed wheel.
-- The package setup takes care of the whole setup and no other steps are
-  required: `build --sdist` builds the sdist and `build --wheel` builds the wheel.
+- The package setup takes care of the whole setup and no other steps are required. `build --sdist` builds the sdist and `cibuildwheel` builds the wheels.

 ### Setup and Installation